Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/integrate-mcp-claude.md

 Claude is an AI assistant from Anthropic with two primary interfaces:
 - Claude Code: a terminal/IDE tool for development
-- Claude Desktop: a GUI with MCP support for file access and commands as well as basic coding features
+- Claude for desktop: a GUI with MCP support for file access and commands as well as basic coding features

 ## Claude Code

-You can set up Claude Code with both the local and remote dbt-mcp server.
-We recommend using the local dbt-mcp for more developer-focused workloads.
+You can set up Claude Code with both the local and remote `dbt-mcp` server.
+We recommend using the local `dbt-mcp` for more developer-focused workloads.

-### Setup with Local dbt MCP Server
+### Setup with local dbt MCP server

 Prerequisites:
 - Have an .env file with your environment variables